 There are no disputed islands in the South China Sea.
 For purposes of international law, only features that are above water at high tide in their natural condition (i.e., not augmented by dredging and landfill), that are capable of sustaining human habitation, and that can sustain an economic life of their own count as “islands” entitled to 12-n.m. territorial seas, 200-n.m.
 Exclusive Economic Zones (EEZs), and continental shelf rights.
 The tribunal ruled that none of the Spratly “Islands” meets these criteria.
 All are “rocks” (dry at high tide but entitled only to a 12-n.m. territorial sea) or “low-tide elevations” or “submerged features” entitled to nothing.
 While the Philippines case only concerned the Spratly Islands and Scarborough Shoal, the same logic would apply to any other feature under dispute.

 By demonstrating mastery of UNCLOS principles elsewhere, China undermined its own case.
-China (as well as Taiwan and Korea) have vigorously objected to Japan’s claim to an EEZ around Okinotorishima, a remote atoll in the middle of the Western Pacific, on the ground that it is incapable of sustaining human habitation or an economic life of its own.
+China (as well as Taiwan, Province of China, and Korea) have vigorously objected to Japan’s claim to an EEZ around Okinotorishima, a remote atoll in the middle of the Western Pacific, on the ground that it is incapable of sustaining human habitation or an economic life of its own.
 The tribunal (very respectfully) used China’s own words on the subject to shoot down its claims in the Spratlys.

 Allocating maritime rights in the South China Sea will now be easy (for the most part).
 Since none of the disputed features can confer an EEZ or continental shelf rights, littoral states’ EEZs and continental shelves can all be calculated straightforwardly from their coasts.